seanreed1111/sql-recipes/recipes.md

 You want to use tables in a join, but they’re not located in the same database.

 Solution
-Use database name qualifiers to tell MySQL where to find the tables.
+Use database name qualifiers to tell MySQL WHERE to find the tables.
 Discussion
 Sometimes it’s necessary to perform a join on two tables that are located in different databases.
 To do this, qualify table and column names sufficiently so that MySQL knows what you’re referring to.
 Thus far, we have used the artist and painting tables with the implicit understanding that both are in the cookbook database, which means that we can simply refer to the tables without specifying any database name when cookbook is the default database.
 For example, the following statement uses the two tables to associate artists with their paintings:
 SELECT artist.name, painting.title FROM artist INNER JOIN painting ON artist.a_id = painting.a_id;